 Search directly in ClojureDocs for functions.
 Each function has a page that describes the function, shows the arguments it takes and provides many examples of its use.
 At the end of the page are related functions too.

-- Clojure community - getting help included several other sources of help.
+Clojure community - getting help covers several sources of help from the Clojure community.

 The solution submitted should be a single form, which is inserted in the test code where the